Whackary/OOC-Correction/README.md

         		 - Have no truth jet.
         		 - Have no cluster with a total transverse energy of greater than 0.
         		 - Have an eta with an absolute value greater than 5.
+		 - The 'raw' jet guess is created here as well, with the standard clusters.
    	 4. The blacklist containing all the cells already in a cluster is created for this event.
    	 5. The filter for the event is set up.
      		 - To edit the filter, you must manually edit it in the Toolkit.h file.
      	 5. The Filter system is run in three steps on all cells.

-The Object Handler loads the data from the cluster_Data_Object.h and CaloCellsMap.h files at the addresses set in the fileNames vector.

-The main code is run within the j for loop located in the Object Handler.

-It first updates the entry with the new event data.
-	It saves all the clusters with a total transverse energy greater than 0 to local memory It sets up the event and checks if it is a 'bad' event.
-		Bad events are ones that have an empty truth jet, a truth jet with an eta value greater than 5 or less than -5, or no clusters with a total transverse energy greater than 0.
-		The program will alert you if one of these occurs.
-		These will be skipped, and not included in the final data.
-If all events were bad events then the program won't have any data to display and nothing will happen at the end.

-Next, it sets up the blacklist of all cells that are already in a cluster to avoid double counting.

-Next, the program sets up the filter.
-	To modify this filter, you will need to open the toolkit file for now and manually edit it.

-The filter runs in 3 parts to play nice with the c++ compiler.
-All cells are run through the 'global filter' first.
+       		 - This is to play nice with the C++ compiler as doing it all in one loop causes the program to become incredibly slow.
-	This filter checks the energy of the cell, if the cell is blacklisted, and if the cell is a bad cell.
+         	 - The First filter is the 'global filter' that filters by the energy of the cell and if the cell is blacklisted or a bad cell.
-	Any cells that pass all these filters are saved to the whitelist vector Next is the position filter.
-	This filter checks the cell to see if it is within the range of at least one cluster.
+          	 - The Second filter checks if the cell is within the range of any cluster.
-	Any cells that pass this list are saved to the OOC_Cells vector.
-Lastly, it assigns all the cells that passed to their clusters and gives the appropriate energies.
+                 - The Third filter assigns the cells to their cluster(s) and then updates the clusters with their OOC energies.

-Next, with the new OOC energies applied to the clusters, a new jet is made.

-If you are searching through multiple filter parameters, then it will take the OOC_Cells vector of cells and run the different filter parameters on them.
+         7. If any filter parameters are set with search = true, the cells are filtered again with all combinations of each filter parameter.
+        	 - The filters run from most generous to least generous.
+If you are starting a search from 0 to 4 EN, your first filter must be 0.
-	As such, it is very important that your first set of filters is the most generous!
+        	 - This is because all searches are run on the cells that passed the first set of filters to save time and make the program run faster.

-Lastly, the results are displayed in the form of a 3d graph for both the Delta R distance and standard deviation from the truth jet to the OOC guess jet and the Transverse Momentum error and standard deviation between the OOC guess jet and the truth jet.
+         8. The data from all this is saved in the Jet object.
+         9. The remaining data of the event is cleaned in preparation for the next event.
+ 4. Once it has reached the end of all events and files, a 3D display of the Delta R distance and Transverse Momentum Error is displayed for all filter parameters.

 -WARNINGS!-

 Running this with a very low or 0 minimum energy will cause the program to be very slow.
 It is suggested that if you want to test a filter range from 0 min en and up, you do it in chunks.
 As an example, if you wanted to do 0-4 min en, you should do 1-4 min en and then 0-1 min en.

 Sometimes the program just stops.
-I have no idea why, there are no errors, ROOT just quits and returns to the default command line.
+I have no idea why; there are no errors; ROOT just quits and returns to the default command line.
 This typically only happens if the program is running several data sets at once.
-As such I recommend running them one by one.
+As such, I recommend running them in small batches or one by one.

 -To Do-
  - Much of the code needs to be migrated over to a for_each and transform to take advantage of vectorization.